This post was last updated on March 6th, 2023.

 Long blog content is more likely to get shared.
 It’s more likely to rank in Google.
 It’s more likely to get you more readers.

-If you do it well.
+That is if you do it well.

 If you want your content to work, there are 4 pieces of advice you need to follow: